BenjiKCF/Hong-Kong-Big-Data-Downloader-/README.md

-# Hong Kong Economic Data Downloader
+# Hong Kong Big Data Downloader
 A data downloader for Hong Kong data.
 This includes HK Housing price (Centa-City Leading Index), HK GDP, HK Inflation, HSI, HK Unemployment, Chinese housing price, Chinese GDP, Chinese Inflation, CSI300, SP500, US interest, USD:RMB
 The data are joinned together into a single DataFrame to facilitate future data analysis.
 This version will use Quandl and Pandas datareader from yahoo and google to download all the economic data.